Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 ### Home Page

 The home page consists of a welcome hero image with a yellow clear login/register button (or when already logged in, a logout button).
-The hero image should be inviting.
+The hero image should be colorfol and inviting.

 ![home page image]()